Salt & Wind Travel

 Finally, the porcini is the king of mushrooms in central Italy as it grows extensively in the Apennine mountains, which run from Parma to Umbria.
 Be sure to check the origin of mushrooms to make sure they’re from Italy if you’re buying in the country.

-Switch It Up: For a variation, add in red pepper flakes, fresh parsley, or even top it with pesto before serving.
+For a non traditional variation, add in red pepper flakes, fresh parsley, or even top it with pesto before serving.

 Go stock up on all your cooking essentials, then head into the kitchen, make this, and share it with us by tagging @saltandwind and #swsociety on social!